For urgent consular assistance call

 A Level 3 alert triggers warnings to avoid the volcano summit and nearby areas.
 Even at lower levels, explosions and injuries from volcanic debris are possible.

 Alert levels and access to volcanoes can change quickly.
-Contact the Vanuatu Meteorological and Geo-Hazards Department or the Vanuatu Tourism Office for advice before travelling to volcanic areas.
+Before traveling to volcanic areas, visit the Vanuatu Meteorological and Geo-Hazards Department website for the latest volcanic activity advice.
+If there is a volcanic eruption:

 Your policy needs to cover all overseas medical costs, including medical evacuation.
 The Australian Government won’t pay for these costs.